ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 Teams need safe building blocks.

-Secure defaults.
-Approved patterns.
-Reusable libraries.
-Standardized authentication and authorization.
-Safe database access.
-Secret management that is easy to use.
-Infrastructure templates that encode baseline controls.
-CI/CD checks that prevent known dangerous patterns.
+Secure defaults, approved patterns, reusable libraries, standardized authentication and authorization, safe database access, secret management that is easy to use, infrastructure templates that encode baseline controls, and CI/CD checks that prevent known dangerous patterns.

-The goal is not to slow teams down.

-The goal is to make the secure path faster than the insecure one.
+The goal is not to slow teams down, but to make the secure path faster than the insecure one.

 ### 2. Architectural Accountability

 Security-relevant design decisions need ownership.

 Not every decision requires a board.

-But important decisions should be visible, reviewed, and traceable.
+Important decisions should still be visible, reviewed, and traceable.

 Who owns this trust boundary?
 Who owns this authorization model?
 Who accepted this exception?
 Who is responsible for removing this legacy pattern?
 Who decides whether this risk is acceptable?

-Without ownership, risk becomes ambient.

-Everyone is aware of it.
+Without ownership, risk becomes ambient: everyone is aware of it, but no one owns it.

-No one owns it.

 ### 3. Product Risk Ownership